fsapprenticeship/muscle-memory/README.md

 - example: `touch training-stripe-3.js` (or) || (or) `touch training-serverless-1.yml`
 - Make 5 copies of each file, and make one commit each time you create a new file.
 Your forked repo should have 25 commits at the end.
 - Send a pull-request to the develop branch for the central repository of the repo you forked (in other words, the original).
-- For now, just focus on making one copy of each file.
-In the future, 2/3 times depending on length and usefullness.